 Our research and development and manufacturing activities involve the controlled use of chemicals and hazardous substances and we are expanding these activities in both scale and location.
 In addition, patients may dispose of our products using means we do not control.
 Such activities subject us to numerous federal, state, and local environmental and safety laws and regulations that govern the management, storage and disposal of hazardous materials.
 Compliance with current and future environmental laws and regulations can require significant costs; furthermore, we can be subject to substantial fines and penalties in the event of noncompliance.
 The risk of accidental contamination or injury from these materials cannot be completely eliminated.
-Furthermore, once chemical and hazardous materials leave our facilities, we cannot control what our hazardous waste removal contractors choose to do with these materials.
+Furthermore, once chemical and hazardous materials leave our facilities, we cannot control the manner in which such hazardous waste is disposed of by our contractors.
 In the event of an accident, we could be liable for substantial civil damages or costs associated with the cleanup of the release of hazardous materials.
-Any related liability could exceed our resources and could have a material adverse effect on our business.
+Any related liability could have a material adverse effect on our business.